4FRNT's Ski Size Chart

 Finding the ideal ski length is an important step in finding your perfect ski.
-The sizing chart below is a great place to get started, helping you pinpoint our suggested length based on your height and skill level.
-If the handy chart doesn't answer your questions, continue scrolling below to find the important topics to consider in your quest.
+The sizing chart below is a great place to get started, helping you pinpoint the suggested length of our skis based on your height and skill level.
+If this handy chart doesn't answer your questions, continue scrolling below to find the important topics to consider in your quest for the perfect ski.

 *Important note: the quickest path to a 100% guaranteed best length is to strike up a quick conversation with someone from our team.
 Hit the LiveChat button in the bottom corner of this screen, email info@4frnt.com, or call 1-801-975-9500.